Korijn/keycmd/README.md

 ```

 > **Note**
-> This line already be in place in your `~/.bashrc`, for example if you installed poetry, since it's a common trick used to expose specific binaries on `PATH` when they are in folders with other binaries that you do _not_ want to expose on `PATH`.
+> This line may already be in place in your `~/.bashrc`, for example, if you installed poetry!
+It's a common trick used to expose specific binaries on `PATH` when they are in folders that also include binaries that should _not_ be exposed on `PATH`.

 To verify keycmd is installed and available, run `keycmd --version`.